Table of Contents

 1. Ostium Secundum Defect:

 The ostium secundum defect is the most common type of ASD, accounting for more than 75 % and up to 90 % of all cases, with defect positioned in fossa ovalis (middle part of interatrial septum).
-Usually, ASD is in a form of single defect but there have been reported cases of fenestrated defects.
+Usually, ASD is in form of a single defect but there have been reported cases of fenestrated defects.
 Associated anomalies may include mitral valve prolapse and anomalous pulmonary venous return.

 2. Ostium Primum Defect (known as endocardial cushion defect):